By Charles Morgan and Hubert Walker for CoinWeek….

 In light of the Texas dealer’s dire straits, Herb Hicks considered Gold Certificates legal status after the passage of the Old Series Currency Adjustment Act.
 Hicks believed that, since Congress had removed the gold backing of all Gold Certificates issued before 1934, the matter of the certificates’ connection to deposited gold was moot.
 The government recused itself from honoring the certificates in any way besides redeeming them at face value in currently-circulating Silver Certificates or Federal Reserve Notes.
 Because of this, the Treasury could allow legal ownership without any consequences to the Nation’s gold supply.

 He tried to reach out to the dealer but never heard back.
-He also wrote letters to Charles M. Johnson, Head of the American Numismatic Association, and to U.S. Representative Philip Philbin (D), who represented Hicks’ home district in Massachusetts.
+He also wrote letters to Charles M. Johnson, Head of the American Numismatic Association (ANA), and to U.S. Representative Philip Philbin (D), who represented Hicks’ home district in Massachusetts.